laishuya/ip/docs/README.md

 - [x] [Mark and unmark tasks as done](markunmark-task-as-done)
 - [x] [Find tasks with the same date or keyword](find-tasks)
 - [x] [Get reminders on upcoming tasks](get-reminders)

+## To use Luigi
+1. download the jar file from [here](https://github.com/laishuya/ip/releases/tag/v0.1/)
+2. type `java -jar luigi.jar` on your terminal to run Luigi 🤯

 ## Adding tasks